abhi8893/income-prediction-ml-deployment/README.md

 This is a repository about the basics of deploying a machine learning model:

-- Model training using sklearn
+✔️ Model training using sklearn <br>
-- Model API development using Flask
+✔️ Model API development using Flask <br>
-- API documentation using Swagger
+✔️ API documentation using Swagger <br>
-- API testing using Postman
+✔️ API testing using Postman <br>
-- Contanerization using Docker
+✔️ Contanerization using Docker <br>
-- A simple frontend using Streamlit
+✔️ A simple frontend using Streamlit <br>

 ## Dataset